rumchada/bulkrna_preproc/README.md

 nextflow --version
 docker --version
 ```
-Download Docker Image: This contain the environment for the Nextflow Pipeline
+Download Docker Image: This contains the environment for the Nextflow Pipeline

 ```bash
 docker pull gbolden101/bulk-rna-pipeline:1.0